-The deductible is the fixed portion of the claim that you have to shoulder, after co-insurance, if any.
+The deductible is the fixed portion of the claim that you have to shoulder, before co-insurance, if any.

 After enrollment, you have to wait for a certain period of time before you can start claiming insurance for your pet.
 That is what insurance companies call the “waiting period”.
 This is to prevent people from abusing the system by filing large claims right after purchase and cancelling afterwards.